pytorch/serve/docs/server.md

         http link: http://hostname/path/to/resource

     b) to load all the models in model store set model value to "all"

     ```bash
     torchserve --model-store /models --start --models all
     ```

-    c) The model file has .mar extension, it is actually a zip file with a .mar extension packing trained models and model signature files.
+    c) Although the model file has .mar extension, it is actually a zip file with a .mar extension that contains trained models and model signature files.

-    d) Multiple models loading are also supported by specifying multiple name path pairs.
+    d) You can load multiple models by specifying multiple name and path pairs.

     e) For details on different ways to load models while starting TorchServe, refer [Serving Multiple Models with TorchServe](#serving-multiple-models-with-torchserve)

 1. **model-store**: optional, A location where default or local models are stored.
 The models available in model store can be registered in TorchServe via [register api call](management_api.md#register-a-model) or via models parameter while starting TorchServe.
 1. **ts-config**: optional, provide a [configuration](configuration.md) file in config.properties format.
 1. **log-config**: optional, This parameter will override default log4j.properties, present within the server.